UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 This record is particularly problematic because it both suggests that Aunt Lydia Whaley is the photographer and that the photographer is unknown.
 This suggests that she cannot have the role of photographer.
 She may be depicted within the photograph, but this is also unconfirmed.
-While more vague, the safest way to deal with these records is to drop the :code:`roleTerm` and treat the :code:`name`\ s as general subjects.
+While more vague, the safest way to deal with these records is to drop the :code:`roleTerm` and treat the :code:`name` values as general subjects.
 For this record, the inclusion of this :code:`subject` could mean that
 Aunt Lydia is the woman depicted, but it could also reinforce the title (Aunt Lydia's cave by the creek).
 It is ambiguous, but doesn't state anything that is clearly untrue.